Thursday, January 13, 2022

 Other methods such as laser treatment, electrolysis and threading may be prolific at removing hair but they can also cause damage to the skin, especially in sensitive areas such as the face.

-There is no cure for hirsutism, but our GP, Dr Helen Webberley can give you plenty of advice on how to manage the condition and prescribe the best course of treatment.
+There is no cure for hirsutism, but one of our dedicated GPs can give you plenty of advice on how to manage the condition and prescribe the best course of treatment.
 Taking a contraceptive pill can often help to regulate the body’s hormone levels in premenopausal women as it boosts oestrogen levels to combat the excess testosterone.

 Losing weight can also improve the symptoms of hirsutism by getting insulin levels under control.
 In addition to this, losing weight can also result in a decrease in the androgens in the body.
 There are several unlicensed drugs (medicines which have not been specifically tested for this purpose) that are known to be effective in the treatment of hirsutism, but these should be avoided and advice should always be sought from health professionals before taking any medication.

-For further information on how our dedicated GP can help you treat hirsutism, please click here.
+For further information on how our dedicated GP can help you treat hirsutism and facial hair removal, view Vaniqa Cream here.